Ginni Thomas will meet with House Jan. 6 committee, lawyer says

 If Republicans take control of the House in January, it's expected that the select committee will be disbanded.
 While Republicans were entitled to have five members on what was meant to be a 12-person committee, House Speaker Nancy Pelosi rejected two of Minority Leader Kevin McCarthy's suggested members, as they were among the 139 House Republicans who voted to overturn the election results on Jan.
 6. As a result, McCarthy refused to put any more Republicans on the committee, with Pelosi asking Cheney and Kinzinger — who were among the 10 House GOP members who voted to impeach Trump — to be on what ended up being a 9-person committee comprised of seven Democrats and the two Republicans.

-Since its creation last year, the committee has issued over 100 subpoenas and gone over hundreds of documents related to the attack.
+Since its creation last year, the committee has spoken to more than 1,000 people and issued more than 100 subpoenas for interviews or documents.

 Since the last hearing was held on July 16, the committee said it has had conversations with the Justice Department about a scheme allegedly cooked up by Trump's allies to put forward alternate electors supporting him in seven battleground states that President Joe Biden won.